 Another interesting thing about Hampton, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Hampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Hampton is an extremely ethnically-diverse city.
 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hampton include English, Irish, Italian, and Scottish.
+Important ancestries of people in Hampton include English, German, Irish, Italian, and African.

 The most common language spoken in Hampton is English.
 Other important languages spoken here include Spanish and Vietnamese.